 Prepare for Installation

-This topic describes how to prepare for the installation.
+This section describes how to prepare for the installation.

 Check Site Readiness